Lactuca canadensis: Uses

 Lactuca canadensis contains lactucarium, which is the milky sap (white latex) that flows through the stem, leaves, and roots of the plant.
 It is used as a medicinal herb when dried after contact with air.
 A survivalist publication, The Lost Ways, states that its fresh leaves may be used to create a solution that may act as an analgesic and may be stored for later use.
 It may be used as medicinal treatments for its anodyne, antispasmodic, digestive, diuretic, hypnotic, narcotic, and sedative properties.
 Concentrations of lactucarium are low in young plants, but increase in older plants, occurring highest when in blooming period.
 Sap may be applied to skin in use for treatment of external warts.
 It is said to be a relaxing and sedative herb that is used to induce sleepiness, and to calm restlessness and anxiety.
 Although the standard definition of lactucarium requires its production from Lactuca virosa, it was recognized that smaller quantities of lactucarium could be produced in a similar way from Lactuca sativa and Lactuca canadensis var. elongata, and even that lettuce-opium obtained from Lactuca serriola or Lactuca quercina was of superior quality.

 The plant has not been seen to be toxic, however some plants in the genus contain a narcotic principle that has its highest concentration when in the blooming period.
 Young leaves and stems may be edible and cooked and eaten as greens.

 Pests

 Grazing by deer in the Cedar Creek Natural History Area in Minnesota has affected the height and vertical growth of Lactuca canadensis, which is not able to compensate and replenish itself from the damage resulting from the deer grazing.
-Eastern Goldfinch occasionally eat the seeds, limiting dispersal.
+Eastern goldfinches occasionally eat the seeds, limiting dispersal.
 Mammalian herbivores browse on foliage despite the bitter latex.
-Cottontail Rabbits eat leaves of young plants.
+Cottontail rabbits eat leaves of young plants.
 Horses, cattle, and sheep have also been seen to graze on the plant.

 Cultivation

 Cultivation preferably is in moist to slightly dry conditions and in full to partial sun.
-Loamy soil is best for fertility, however, a clay-loam and gravely soil are tolerated.
-Size varies depending on growing conditions; it may resemble a weed.
+Loamy soil is best for fertility; however, clay-loam and gravely soil are tolerated.
+Size depends on growing conditions.